MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The most common form of caching is read-through caching, where an app retrieves data by referencing the cache.
 If the data isn't in the cache, it's retrieved from the data store and added to the cache.
 Apps can implement read-through caching with the cache-aside pattern.
 This pattern determines whether the item is currently in the cache.
 If the item isn't in the cache, it's read from the data store and added to the cache.
 For more information, see the [Cache-Aside](https://docs.microsoft.com/en-us/azure/architecture/patterns/cache-aside) pattern on Microsoft Docs.

+> [!TIP]
->💡 **Tip:** Cache data that's read frequently and that changes infrequently.
+> Cache data that's read frequently and that changes infrequently.
 This data can be added to the cache on demand the first time it is retrieved by an app.
 This means that the app needs to fetch the data only once from the data store, and that subsequent access can be satisfied by using the cache.

 Distributed applications, such as the eShopOnContainers reference application, should provide either or both of the following caches: